NotSimpy/now-playing/README.md

 Shows the song that's playing on your system from apps like spotify or soundcloud. (only .exe not in browser)

-move the text by clicking directly on one of the letters
+move the text by clicking exactly on one of the letters

-close the application by clicking directly on one of the letters and then press alt+f4
+close the application by clicking exactly on one of the letters and then press alt+f4